microbiome/OMA/04_containers.md

 #### HintikkaXOData {#hintikka-desc}

 [HintikkaXOData](https://microbiome.github.io/microbiomeDataSets/reference/HintikkaXOData.html)
-is a MAE derived from a study about the effects of fat diet and prebiotics on the microbiome of rat models [@ijerph18084049].
-The dataset is briefly presented in [these slides](https://microbiome.github.io/outreach/hintikkaxo_presentation.html).
+is derived from a study about the effects of fat diet and prebiotics on the microbiome of rat models [@Hintikka2021].
+It is available in the MAE data container for R. The dataset is briefly presented in [these slides](https://microbiome.github.io/outreach/hintikkaxo_presentation.html).